Mid Pennine Way - Accommodation & Resources

 OTHER GUIDEBOOKS & INFORMATION

-Apart from Heart of the Pennine Way, the most popular Pennine Way guidebooks currently in print include the Trailblazer guide - Pennine Way (Edward De La Billiere et al); the official National Trail guide - Pennine Way by Damian Hall (Aurum Press); and Pennine Way - A Walker's Guide by Chris Sainty (DB Publishing).
+Apart from Heart of the Pennine Way, the most popular Pennine Way guidebooks currently in print include the Trailblazer guide - Pennine Way (Edward De La Billiere et al); the official National Trail guide - Pennine Way by Damian Hall (Aurum Press - now part of Quarto Knows); and Pennine Way - A Walker's Guide by Chris Sainty (DB Publishing).

 Still very popular is Wainwright's revised Pennine Way Companion (Francis Lincoln) and The Pennine Way by Paddy Dillon is published by Cicerone.
 The Pennine Way Association list over 50 books published about the Pennine Way, including personal accounts such as Simon Armitage's Walking Home (Faber & Faber).
 The funniest account, if you can find a second hand copy, is Barry Pilton's One Man and his Bog (Corgi 1986), and the latest is Andrew McCloy's fascinating and informative account The Pennine Way - the Path, the People, the Journey (Cicerone).

 Online forums include WalkingForum.co.uk.
-Other useful Pennine Way blog sites include Rambling Man, Rucksack Rose, End-to-End - the Pennine Way, Bod's Pennine Way - the whole thing , and The Walking Englishman; though please check details as they may not all be up-to-date.
+Other useful Pennine Way blog sites include Rambling Man, Rucksack Rose, End-to-End - the Pennine Way, and Bod's Pennine Way - the whole thing ; though please check details as they may not all be up-to-date.

 See the latest met office mountain weather forecasts for the Yorkshire Dales.